algonquindesign-grads/2021/_students/caudle-ali.md

 first_name: "Ali"
 last_name: "Caudle"
 headshot_alt: |
   The headshot of Ali Caudle.
-It depicts
+It depicts a red-headed person with shoulder-length hair and glasses, smiling slightly while facing the camera.
 ation_word: "Improvisation"
 keywords:
   - "Communicative"